jmvanel/rdf-convert/inaturalist.org/README.md

 Current issues

 - integer value for several id in the original JSON: not accepted by JSLD Playground nor by Titanium
-- problem with Titanium with "id" : "54141546" is not kept at root level (works with JS-LD Playground)